TonyN96/european-stadiums-svelte/README.md

 ## Usage

 Having access to the API from the [server-rendered version](https://github.com/TonyN96/european-stadiums) of this app is a prerequisite.
+By default the app is set to fetch API calls from the [Heroku version](https://european-stadiums.herokuapp.com/) of the server-rendered app.

 ```
 # Clone the repository: